sferez/BybitMarketData/README.md

 The order book data is collected from the **orderbook.{depth}.{symbol}** channel, using a depth of 200.
 The data provides the following information:

-- 'b': the bid side of the order book
+- `b`: the bid side of the order book
-- 'a': the ask side of the order book
+- `a`: the ask side of the order book

 #### Example